BranchMetrics/mac-branch-deep-linking/README.md

 ## Support and Example

 * If you need support or help integrating and using Branch, check our [Support Portal](http://support.branch.io).
-* See the working example included in the project, [TestBed-Mac](Examples/TestBed-Mac/TestBed-Mac.xcodeproj).
+* The TestBed-Mac project is a working example the uses Branch.
+[TestBed-Mac](Examples/TestBed-Mac/TestBed-Mac.xcodeproj).

 ## Deep Linking on the Mac

 The most familiar links look like `http://example.com` which are `http` links that open web pages.
 These are great for web pages but don't open Mac apps.
 Instead, Mac apps open with URI schemes, the first part of a URI.

 The parts of a URI are: